4.41 Special Compensation and Summer Appointments

 - Is conducted outside of or in addition to regularly scheduled working hours and/or regular responsibilities, or exceeds the normal load of teaching, scholarship, and service for a faculty member;

-Is approved by the supervisor, director, department head, dean (if applicable) and division vice president or designee and, when applicable, the Office of Research and Sponsored Programs and/or the UNI Foundation before any work begins.
+- Is approved by the supervisor, director, department head, dean (if applicable) and division head or designee and, when applicable, the Office of Research and Sponsored Programs and/or the UNI Foundation before any work begins.
 Approval is indicated via a Special Compensation Personnel Action Form (SPC PAF).
 Service performed in advance of such approval may not be compensable.
 In rare cases, there is a need for approval for Special Compensation to occur after the work has started.
-It is the responsibility of the division vice president or designee to determine whether the compensation will be approved after the work has started.
+It is the responsibility of the division head or designee to determine whether the compensation will be approved after the work has started.

 - Is consistent with all policies of any program sponsor(s).
 Special compensation of any kind is generally disallowed on sponsored research projects.
 Additional compensation on contract and grant accounts is governed by 2 CFR 200, which allows for payment of extra compensation on federal grants only when all of the following conditions are met: